watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

-This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic python and command line knowledge.
+This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic Python and command line knowledge.
 Also, you must have installed Tkinter when you were installing Python.
 If you have multiple versions on your system make sure you are using the right one using `python.exe --version`

 1. Install via pip
-    1. Either from python a wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `python.exe -m pip install <link-to-whl-file-under-releases>`
+    1. Either from Python a wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `python.exe -m pip install <link-to-whl-file-under-releases>`
     2. Or install directly from the repo with `python.exe -m pip install git+https://github.com/watermelonwolverine/Filename-Tag-Generator`
-2. Find out where Python puts your console scripts.
-It should be somewhere under the `USER_BASE` folder which you can find out using `python.exe -m site`.
+2. Find out where Python installs scripts.
+It should be in the `Scripts` folder under Python's `USER_BASE` folder which you can find out using `python.exe -m site`.
 3. Either run the program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.

 ## Ubuntu

 You can install the program in two ways.
-You can either download one of the prebuilt exe files from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) or you can install it using Python.
+You can either download one of the prebuilt binaries files from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) or you can install it using Python.

 ### Using Prebuilt Binary